henry2992/word-fury/README.md

 - Words can be in English, Swahili, or Spanish
 - Ability to mute music
 - Choice of difficulty level
+- New Loading screen to transition to main menu

 **Current release - version 1.0**